agarian-2/agarian-2.github.io/README.md

 Things to note:
  - This client can be used for any agar.io server (assuming it's MultiOgar based).
  - Skins are broken at the moment.
- - I am not in a position to help anybody who has an issue with my client, unless I find it necessary.
+ - I usually don't check this enough to be in a position to help issues and/or answer questions.
  - This client is NOT owned by me (the original is located at https://github.com/Luka967/Cigar).
- - Updates will usually come often.
+ - Updates sometimes happen, but don't count on it.
+ - This client works best with my MultiOgar server, located at https://github.com/agarian-2/MultiOgar.

 What's new (mostly options):
  - Option to hide cell borders.